Skip to main content

 It has a genetic component

-Studies at the University of Utah indicate that siblings and first cousins of children with juvenile arthritis have an increased risk of developing it.
+Studies at the University of Utah indicate that siblings and first cousins of children with juvenile arthritis have an increased risk of developing the condition.
 Environmental factors may also be a factor, but no specific influences have been identified.

 Juvenile arthritis can affect organs